drilonrecica/recica.dev/docs/audit.md

 - `Recommendation`:
   - Add the same baseline security headers to the `recica` deployment path at the CDN/proxy layer or host configuration.
   - This is infrastructure work, not Astro component work.
+- `Status`:
+  - WONT DO by developer decision on 2026-04-19.
+  - Rationale: `recica` remains an intentionally simple Astro flagship, and the team does not want to change the current deployment model or add separate app-level/server-side header management for this site.
+  - Residual risk accepted: `recica.dev` remains less hardened at the response-header layer than `tools` and `labs`.

 ### AUD-003